 - within 70 days of sending in other cases.

 The magistrates' court has no power to enlarge this period - only a Crown Court judge can do so under the provisions of Paragraph 1 of Schedule 3 to the Crime and Disorder Act 1998.
 The default period for the preferment of the indictment is within 28 days of the service of papers.

-If it is likely to take longer than 50 days to prepare the case papers, the case would be an appropriate one for a Preliminary Hearing (see above) - that there are case management issues which call for such a hearing.
+If it is likely to take longer than 50 days to prepare the case file, the case would be an appropriate one for a Preliminary Hearing (see above) - that there are case management issues which call for such a hearing.
 But it should be borne in mind that the clock for 50 days would continue to tick in the event that any application for an extension of time is refused.

 - the prosecution to comply with its initial duty of disclosure within 14 days from the date of sending in sent cases;